ETCCooperative/pow-summit-placeholder/src/md/overview.en.md

 # Overview { .parent-scroll-element #overview}

 **POW Summit 2023** is a unique conference which brings the major [Proof of Work (POW)](https://en.wikipedia.org/wiki/Proof_of_work) communities together around our common cause.
-After Ethereum’s transition to Proof of Stake (POS), the mainstream narrative is that POW is an environmentally unfriendly and obsolete technology with no redeeming merits.
+After Ethereum’s transition to Proof of Stake (POS), the mainstream narrative is that POW is an environmentally unfriendly and obsolete technology with no redeeming qualities.

 ![image](cypherpunks.jpg)